LisbonLisboaPortugal.com

 Praia da Conceição beach cascais

-The Praia da Conceição is a family-friendly beach in the resort town of Cascais, only a short train ride away from central Lisbon
+Praia da Conceição is a beach I take my family to regularly, and it is only a short train ride away from central Lisbon

 Praia das Maçãs (43km from Lisbon) - A charming resort town with a wide sandy beach, popular with Portuguese families and visitors from Sintra.